How To Reduce Your Seasonal Allergy Symptoms

 - Wash shower curtains and bathroom tiles with mold-killing solutions.

-- Don't collect too many indoor plants, as the soil encourages mold growth.
+- Minimize indoor plants: Don't collect too many indoor plants, as the soil encourages mold growth.

 - Store firewood outside.